 - CanaKit 2.5A USB Power Supply with Micro USB Cable and Noise Filter

 - Quick-Start Guide

 Looking for More Raspberry Pi Kits?
 Check AliExpress!

 The iPazzPort Raspberry Pi Mini Wireless Keyboard is the perfect remote for your Raspberry Pi Kodi media player.
 All you need to do is plug in the USB wireless dongle into your Raspberry Pi device.

 The iPazzPort Wireless Keyboard is available from these retailers:

 Kodi Running on Raspberry Pi 3

 Building a Raspberry Pi 3 Kodi media center can be a fun project.
-It is an energy efficient and cost effective way to have you own custom system.
+It is an energy-efficient and cost-effective way to have your own custom system.
 You can also impress all of your friends with this cool project.